 Using corn and rye, American distillers in the 18th century created the world’s third whisky: bourbon.
 But when the United States broke ties with Britain in 1776, many loyalists fled to Canada – becoming gristmill operators and bring their unique distilling customs to the north.

-These American influences, combined with those of Irish and Scottish settlers who came directly to Canada, resulted in the development of the world’s fourth great whisky:
+These American influences, combined with those of Irish and Scottish settlers who came directly to Canada, resulted in the development of the world’s fourth great whisky: Canadian whisky.

-Types of Whiskies
+Types of Whisky

 Canadian whisky combines a light-bodied base whisky with heavier flavouring elements, like rye.
 This creates a blend that is often lighter in flavour and character than other whiskies, due to different techniques of distilling, maturing and blending.
 Both the flavouring and the base whisky must age at least three years, but are often aged even longer.